simonangel-fong/AWS_POC_Web_Hosting/README.md

 ### 2. Route 53 Configuration

-- Create a hosted zone for your domain on Route 53.
+- Create a hosted zone for domain on Route 53.
 - Update the domain's nameservers to those provided by Route 53.

 ![route5301](./pic/route5301.png)